IDE Differences Between Xbox 360 and Windows Development

 Assembly Information Dialog Box

-You can open the Assembly Information dialog box from the Application page in the Project Designer.
+The Assembly Information dialog box can be opened from the Application page in the Project Designer.
 Open the Project Designer by double-clicking the Properties folder under the project node in Solution Explorer or by selecting [project name] Properties from the Project menu.
 Then click Assembly Information on the Application page.

 When used for an Xbox 360 project, the functionality of this dialog box differs in two aspects relative to Windows-based projects: The File Version field and the Make Assembly COM-Visible check box are not available due to differences in the handling of assemblies on the Xbox 360 console.

-The assembly information specified here only affects the values seen in My Games area of Games Library if the project is a game project.
+The assembly information specified here only affects the values seen in My Games if the project is a game project.
 Assembly information of library projects is not used when deploying or displaying information about a game.

-- Displayed in the My Games area of Games Library.
+- Displayed in the My Games area of XNA Game Launcher.
 Specifies a title for the assembly manifest.
-Only the first 25 characters of this field are displayed.
+XNA Game Launcher displays only the first 25 characters of this field.
 This field is required to deploy a game to an Xbox 360 console.

-- Displayed in the My Games area of Games Library.
+- Displayed in the My Games area of XNA Game Launcher.
 Specifies an optional description for the assembly manifest.
-Only the first 300 characters of this field are displayed.
+XNA Game Launcher displays only the first 300 characters of this field.

 - Specifies a company name for the assembly manifest.